 Programs & Services

+Regularly scheduled, free creative arts classes include a range of performing and visual arts, music, and dance.
 The Door provides a wide range of services to meet the needs of New York City youth aged 12-24.
 See below for a list of program categories, as well as some quick links to all of the programs & services we offer.

 The Bronx Youth Center

 Serving as a separate satellite location, The Bronx Youth Center provides employment and education programming for young people between the ages of 16-24 Additionally, the BYC offers a biweekly criminal law clinic, counseling crisis services, a food pantry, and regular recreational activities.

 The College Paths program provides the support and guidance you need to make your way to high school graduation, college and beyond.

 The Door’s counselors are here to listen and to support young people with a wide range of issues.
 Additional services include psychiatric support and group counseling.